datastructures-js/graph/README.md

 ```

 ### .hasVertex(key)
-checks if the graph has a vertex by its key.
+Checks if the graph has a vertex by its key.

 <table>
   <tr>